JeffersonLab/clara-docs/docs/clas/installation.md

 First set the `CLARA_HOME` environmental variable that will point to the directory where the CLARA CLAS12 distribution will be installed (`/UserHome/myClara` or `/UserHome/clas12-v4`)
+Also you should specify a work directory where user specific data will be stored, including data processing application composition and data-set description files, farm deployment scripts, etc. For that assign `CLARA_USER` environmental variable to a user specific work directory.

 <div class="note info">
 <code>setenv CLARA_HOME <em>/UserHome</em>/myClara</code>
+<code>setenv CLARA_USER <em>/UserHome</em>/work</code>
 </div>

 ### CRE installation